Slain Las Vegas reporter spent career chasing corruption

 LAS VEGAS (AP) — In four decades of writing about the Las Vegas underworld and government corruption, investigative reporter Jeff German took on plenty of powerful and dangerous people.
 The hard-bitten newsman was once punched by an organized crime associate and received veiled threats from mobsters.

-Nothing seemed to phase him as he doggedly went about his work.
+Nothing seemed to faze him as he doggedly went about his work.

 So German (GEHR’-man) characteristically didn’t express concern when Clark County Public Administrator Robert Telles, a virtually unknown politician in charge of an obscure and small government office, took to Twitter last spring to angrily denounce the reporter.